 11. Students are also required to abide by any additional course-specific regulations and policies which may be specified by The School of Dental Nursing.

-Yes, if you are looking for a secure career in a people facing environment where you can make a real difference to the health and wellbeing of dental patients.
+Have you ever thought about a career in a people facing environment where you can make a real difference to the health and wellbeing of dental patients?